 Daily Protein Requirement

 Everyone has a different amount of protein that should be consumed.
-This information is based on bio-individuality.
-People who are young differ from people who are old or sick, adolescents need a slightly higher amount of protein than adults, and children between the ages of 9 years old and 13 years old actually need even more because their bodies are still developing, while the elderly need just ass much because they are not as active, and people with illness, injury, or an acute disease state.
-These types of people will also need higher amounts of protein to promote healing and repair.
+This information is based on bio-individuality and disease condition.
+People who are young differ from people who are old or sick, adolescents need a slightly higher amount of protein than adults, children between the ages of 9 years old and 13 years old actually need even more because their bodies are still developing, while the elderly need just ass much because they are not as active, and people with illness, injury, or an acute disease state could need higher or lower amounts to promote healing and repair.

 What is also misleading is weight versus the amount of protein intake.
 It is often said the bigger you are the more protein you should be consuming.
 This is partly true.
 In fact, a person should be consuming the calculated amount of protein of their Ideal Body Weight unless they are 30% or more overweight, not their actual weight.
 Then at that point, a person should be consuming the amount of protein that is calculated to their Adjusted Body Weight.

 How does a person know if they are 30% or more overweight?
 The BMR/RMR Calories Calculator can help you decipher that info.
 Nonetheless, if you have a disease condition like thyroid disease in addition to being 30% overweight, a nutrition professional should figure out your requirements for you.

 Mahan, L. K. & Raymond, J. L. (2017).
 Krause’s food and the nutrition care process (14th Ed.).
 St. Louis MO: Elsevier

 Ross, C. A., Caballero, B., Cousins, R. J., Tucker, K. L., & Ziegler, T. R., (2014).
 Modern nutrition in health and disease (11th Ed.).
 Philadelphia, PA: Wolters Kluwer